PuppetCopy/blueberry-club/contracts/contracts/puppet/readme.md

 ### Trader features

 - opens GMX leveraged trades. successful trades win the profit and receive additional fee per Puppet
-- ranked on a leaderboard that displays historic records, successful track record increases exposure
+- ranked on a leaderboard that displays historic records, successful track record will increase exposure
 - controls additional liquidity given by each Puppet based on his allocation in the contract
 - achieve clout, build a community and gather followers by providing twitter/reddit info

 ### Trader actions

 - create Mirror Account (Lab profile required)
-- specify route rules ETH <> USDC, BTC <> USDC
 - define which tokens can be traded, in this case only ETH and BTC long and short can be opened
-- deposit routed tokens
-  - minimum $10 in one of routed tokens
-  - can use a Puppet funds based on his deposited token amount or less
-  - if the Trader has opened position using 100% he deposited, he will have to deposit additional funds or settle his open positions
 - open/modify/close GMX positions (increasePosition, decreasePosition)
   - open/close a trade, update funds allocation of Trader and his Puppet's funds in the contract
   - when a trade gets liquidated..
 TBD, find a way to get the remaining liquidity to update funds allocation